pyatl/talks/2013-09/operator-overloading/source/index.rst

 *Special Methods* are a naming convention to bind methods of your class to operators or built-ins in the language.

-Also known as "Dunder" methods.
+Also known as "Dunder" methods ("double underscore").

 .. note::